DynamiteAI/dynamite-nsm/docs/quick_start.md

 ╘═══════════════╧═════════╧════════════════════╛
 ```

-6. Log into Elasticsearch/Kibana.
+- Log into Elasticsearch/Kibana.
 The default credentials for both are `admin/admin`.
    Be sure to select the `global` tenant when prompted, as we install several default dashboards and visualizations to this space.
 > Note that you it takes time to start these services.
 You may get connection timeouts initially.

+You can access `elasticsearch` and `kibana` at the below URLs.

 | Monitor Tool  | URL                            |
 |---------------|--------------------------------|